10 KPIs to monitor your digital marketing performance

 - Reduce CAC Payback Period from 18 months to 12 months

 Once you set your KPIs, it’s time to strategize what your digital marketing team is going to do to achieve them, and the metrics you’re going to track along the way.
+If you're wondering what the difference is between a KPI, metric, and measure, check out this in-depth post.

 Why do you need digital marketing KPIs?